nnnn20430/ntofto-web/compile/uwsgi/git/uwsgi-docs/ThingsToKnow.rst

 * Common sense: do not run uWSGI instances as root.
 You can start your uWSGIs as root, but be sure to drop privileges with the ``uid`` and ``gid`` options.

 * uWSGI tries to (ab)use the Copy On Write semantics of the `fork() <http://en.wikipedia.org/wiki/Fork_%28operating_system%29>`_ call whenever possible.
 By default it will fork after having loaded your applications to share as much of their memory as possible.
-If this behavior is undesirable for some reason, use the ``lazy`` option.
+If this behavior is undesirable for some reason, use the ``lazy-apps`` option.
 This will instruct uWSGI to load the applications after each worker's ``fork()``.
-Lazy mode changes the way graceful reloading works: instead of reloading the whole instance, each worker is reloaded in chain.
-If you want "lazy app loading", but want to maintain the standard uWSGI reloading behaviour, starting from 1.3 you can use the ``lazy-apps`` option.
+Beware as there is an older options named ``lazy`` that is way more invasive and highly discouraged (it is still here only for backward compatibility)

 * By default the Python plugin does not initialize the GIL.
 This means your app-generated threads will not run.
 If you need threads, remember to enable them with ``enable-threads``.
 Running uWSGI in multithreading mode (with the ``threads`` options) will automatically enable threading support.
 This "strange" default behaviour is for performance reasons, no shame in that.